-2017 LORNE H. WOOLLATT DISTINGUISHED PAPER AWARD WINNER - Maria Y. Finger-Elam, Baltimore County Public Schools
+2018 LORNE H. WOOLLATT DISTINGUISHED PAPER AWARD WINNER - Katie Filling, Baltimore County Public Schools

 The Lorne H. Woollatt Distinguished Paper Award is named in honor of Lorne Woollatt, a distinguished New York State educator and NERA member.
 It is awarded annually, and a plaque is given to the recipient at the subsequent year’s conference.
-Research papers from the 2017 NERA conference were submitted by their authors to the award committee for this competitive award.
+Research papers from the 2018 NERA conference were submitted by their authors to the award committee for this competitive award. the recipient also receives a stipend of $500 to present their paper at the one of the Distinguished Paper sessions at the AERA conference the following spring.
 Any questions about the award can be directed to the committee chair, Abby (Lau) Cahill at email@example.com.